Arlo

 Every other assistant on this list picked one lane: personal texter, work automator, or voice scheduler.
 Arlo refuses to.
 It's meant to be one colleague for the entire workspace, and that range is why teams pick it over Poke.

-- It scales past one person.
-The Team plan is usage-based.
-The Business plan is custom and adds admin policy, roles, SSO, and audit export, which is what an org wants before it lets any assistant act on its behalf.
+• It scales past one person.
+Arlo runs on prepaid credits at 400 per $1, bought in amounts from $50 to $50,000.
+Admin policy, roles, SSO, and audit export are available on request — which is what an org wants before it lets any assistant act on its behalf.

 How to choose